xcanwin/MacOS-App-Crack/README_en.md

 - MacOS-App-Crack, the cracked version of MacOS applications.
 - This is what I cracked, only for personal study studies.
-- This project was created because of concerns about the backdoor of the cracked version provided by others.
+- This project was created because of concerns about the backdoor of the cracked version provided by others, so feel free to use the applications I cracked.
+- If you need to use the cracked version of Windows softwares, try [Win-Software-Crack](./../../../Win-Software-Crack).

 <br>